NoBrainerORM/nobrainer.io/docs/persistence.md

 Database writes can also be performed on criteria with `update_all()`, `replace_all()`, `delete_all` and `destroy_all`.
 Learn more in the [querying section](/docs/querying).

+### Optimized Updates

+When using `save` on a model, NoBrainer uses the dirty tracking information to only update the fields that changed.
+When no attribute changed, the database update query is skipped, but all the regular callbacks are still performed.

+NoBrainer will not track the change between a field that was undefined and then set to nil.
+This has some consequences.
+For example:

+{% highlight ruby %}
+Model.create(:field => nil)      # insert {'field' => nil}
+Model.where(:field => nil).count # returns 1
+Model.delete_all

+Model.create
+Model.first.update_attributes(:field => nil) # does not update the field
+Model.where(:field => nil).count             # returns 0
+{% endhighlight %}

+However, if an changed attribute is a hash, NoBrainer will not perform an `update`, but a `replace`.
+This is due to the behavior of RethinkDB that merges hashes when performing updates.
+Removing some keys from a hash would have no effect otherwise when using an `update` command.
+Since using `replace` replaces the entire document, NoBrainer does not perform optimized updates.
+All the attributes are sent to the database, which have this effect:

+{% highlight ruby %}
+Model.create
+Model.first.update_attributes(:field => nil) # does not save the field
+Model.where(:field => nil).count             # returns 0
+Model.first.update_attributes(:field => nil, :some_hash => {}) # replaces the document
+Model.where(:field => nil).count             # returns 1
+{% endhighlight %}

+This is quite unfortunate.
+Please open a GitHub issue if you'd like to discuss the issue.